Tommy-Nguyen-cpu/Adversarial-Text/README.md

 ## TODOS:
 1. Implement encoder.
 Pipeline idea: Text -> Text encoder -> Zero-Padding -> Zero-Padded Text encoding + Image
 2. Decoding in-progress brainstorming.
-   * How will we unnormalize the data when decoding?
+   * ~~How will we unnormalize the data when decoding?~~ <- for now, we will multiply the data by the maximum pixel value (255) and total image dimension (width * height).
+Not generalized and this leads to the dependency between the data and the image size, which can be an issue.
    * How can our algorithm recognize encoded text?
 Is there a way of finding it while decoding?